Our new eLearn system at Chemeketa for supporting teaching and learning!

 - Canvas Essentials – all instructors using Canvas should complete this pathway.

 - Canvas Mastery – instructors using Canvas with Hybrid and Online courses should complete this pathway.

-- Canvas Exemplary – this learning pathway is optional and will become available Summer 2020.
+- Canvas Exemplary – this learning pathway is optional but encouraged for all instructors.

 NOTE: Instructor access to Blackboard will end on Dec 31, 2020.

 All eLearn courses will be taught using the Canvas system starting Fall 2020.
 We encourage instructors to begin developing their courses in Canvas for fall term.

 Course Prep Checklist

 Instructors can utilize a checklist to help prepare their courses for teaching in Canvas.

 Access the checklist along with video tutorials and support resources in the Canvas for Instructors online course.